Pulitzer Prize winner Viet Thanh Nguyen to give Hanway Lecture

 Nguyen is a professor of English, American Studies and Ethnicity, and comparative literature, and the Aerol Arnold Chair of English at the University of Southern California.
 He is also a contributing opinion writer for the New York Times.
 Nguyen, a Vietnam native, moved to the United States with his family in 1975.
 Nguyen graduated from the University of California, Berkeley, with degrees in English and ethnic studies, as well as a Ph.D. in English.

-For more information and ticket registration, go to www.loyola.edu/hanwaylecture.
+For more information and to registration, go to www.loyola.edu/hanwaylecture.